by Kim Childs, CPPC

 I’ve gotten better at trusting grief, my unpredictable and sometimes inconvenient companion, for the wise healer that it is.

 Kim Childs is a Certified Life and Career Coach specializing in Positive Psychology, creativity and midlife transitions.
-Click here to learn more and schedule a free initial consultation in person or over the phone or videoconferencing.
+Click here to learn more and schedule an initial consultation in person or over the phone or videoconferencing.